wangzheng422/distribution-rpm/README.md

-# package rpm for dockre distribution
+# package rpm for docker distribution

 [distribution](https://github.com/distribution/distribution) is a member of cncf, it had rpm long before, but now we can't find the rpm for newest version.
 So we build a new one for it.